Flank/flank/README.md

       version: 11.2
       locale: en
       orientation: portrait
+  # The number of times to retry failed tests.
+Default is 0.
+Max is 10.
+  flaky-test-attempts: 0

 flank:
   # test shards - the amount of groups to split the test suite into